GuozhiTang/MyTaskList/README.md

 ## Running the project

-First, run the MongoDB server:
+* First, run the MongoDB server:
 ```Bash
 mongod
 ```

-Then open a new terminal and change to the root directory
+* Then open a new terminal and change to the root directory to run the backend server:

 ```Bash
 nodemon